Feniosky Peña-Mora Appointed as Dean of Tec Monterrey’s School of Engineering and Sciences

 Prof. Peña-Mora currently serves as Executive Director of Columbia University’s Center for Buildings, Infrastructure and Public Space.
 From 2014 to 2017, he was on a three-year public service leave, serving as Commissioner of the New York City Department of Design and Construction (DDC), the largest municipal capital construction agency in the US, with over 1,200 projects valued at more than $15 billion undertaken by more than 1,400 employees and 1,300 consultants.
 Under his leadership, more than 860 construction projects, valued at more than $9 billion, were started or completed.
 In addition, the agency received more than 80 awards and executed more than $5.4 billion in new contracts.

-Prior to DDC, Prof. Peña-Mora was the Dean of the Fu Foundation School of Engineering and Applied Sciences and Morris A. and Alma Schapiro Professor of Engineering at Columbia University.
+Prior to DDC, Prof. Peña-Mora was the Dean of the Fu Foundation School of Engineering and Applied Science and Morris A. and Alma Schapiro Professor of Engineering at Columbia University.
 In this post, he was responsible for setting the school’s strategic direction to reinforce its position as one of the world’s premier institutions.
 During this time, over $75 million of new funding was raised, and the number of endowed professorships nearly doubled.
 He led Columbia University’s participation in the NYC economic development initiative that resulted in the world-leading Columbia University Data Science Institute.

 Previously, Prof. Peña-Mora was Associate Provost and the Edward William and Jane Marr Gutgsell Endowed Professor at the University of Illinois at Urbana-Champaign.
 Before joining the faculty at Illinois, Peña-Mora was the Gilbert W. Winslow Career Development Professor at the Massachusetts Institute of Technology, where he earned his Master of Science and Doctor of Science degrees.
 He has been a visiting professor at many leading academic institutions in the UK, China, Switzerland, and Australia.